semimod/DMT-core/doc/source/installation/install_dmt.rst

 * the corresponding DMT module
 * the other software

 Using other software may require DMT to be configured for your user and also for your current working directory.
-The default config file is placed inside the DMT python package (``DMT/config/DMT_default_config.py``) and can be copied manually to your ``~/.DMT`` (for Linux) or ``C:\Users\<CurrentUserName>\.DMT`` for windows when installing DMT.
-In this file you also can check for most of the possible configuration options DMT offers.
+DMT has 3 different configuration file locations:

+* the local config the working directory ``$PWD/DMT_config.yaml``,
+* the user config in
+  * ``%LOCALAPPDATA%\DMT\DMT_config.yaml`` on Windows or
+  * ``$XDG_CONFIG_HOME/DMT/DMT_config.yaml`` on Linux and MacOS with ``$XDG_CONFIG_HOME`` defaulting to ``~/.config`` and
+* the default config in the DMT installation directory (for example: ``.../venv/lib/python3.10/site-packages/DMT/config/DMT_config.py``)

-Each DMT module should contain documentation that explains the relevant configuration options.
+In this last file you can check for the possible configuration options DMT offers and also copy the file altogether if needed.
+Each DMT module should additionally contain documentation that explains the relevant configuration options.

-In example to use ngspice on a Unix system one needs to type
+For example to use ngspice on a Unix system the command is

 .. code:: bash

     ngspice

-into the console.
-This command may be different and needs to be known to DMT.
-If you want to change this command for your user change in ``~/.DMT/DMT_config.yaml``
+If this is different on your machine (for example because the `ngspice` callable is not in your path), you should to change this command for your user or workspace config

 .. code:: yaml